 How to use this Model Complaints Handling Procedure 2

 What is a complaint?
+3

-Handling anonymous complaints
+Handling anonymous complaints 4

 What if the customer doesn't want to complain?
+4

 Who can make a complaint?
+4

-Complaints involving more than one service or organisation
+Complaints involving more than one service or organisation 5

 Significant performance failures 5

 The complaints handling process 6

 Stage one: frontline resolution 6

 What to do when you receive a complaint 7

 Timelines 8

 Extension to the timeline 8

 Closing the complaint at frontline resolution stage 9

 When to escalate to the investigation stage 9

-Stage two: investigation 11
+Stage two: investigation .
+11

-What to do when you receive a complaint for investigation 11
+What to do when you receive a complaint for investigation .
+11

-Timelines 11
+Timelines .
+11

-Extension to the timeline 12
+Extension to the timeline .
+12

-Mediation 12
+Mediation .
+12

-Closing the complaint at the investigation stage 13
+Closing the complaint at the investigation stage .
+13

-Independent external review 13
+Independent external review .
+13

-Governance of the Complaints Handling Procedure 14
+Governance of the Complaints Handling Procedure .14

-Roles and responsibilities 14
+Roles and responsibilities .
+14

-Complaints about senior staff or committee members 15
+Complaints about senior staff or Board members .
+15

-Recording, reporting, learning and publicising 16
+Recording, reporting, learning and publicising .
+16

-Recording complaints 16
+Recording complaints .
+16

-Reporting of complaints 16
+Reporting of complaints .
+16

-Learning from complaints
+Learning from complaints .
+17

-Publicising complaints performance information 17
+Publicising complaints performance information .
+17

-Maintaining confidentiality
+Maintaining confidentiality .
+17

-Managing unacceptable behaviour 18
+Managing unacceptable behaviour .
+18

-Supporting the customer
+Supporting the customer .
+18

-Time limit for making complaints 19
+Time limit for making complaints .
+18

-Appendix 1 - Complaints at frontline resolution 20
+Appendix 1 - Complaints at frontline resolution .20

-Appendix 2 - What is not a complaint 22
+Appendix 2 - What is not a complaint .22

-Appendix 3 - Timelines 24
+Appendix 3 - Timelines .24

-Appendix 4 - The complaints handling procedure flow chart 28
+Appendix 4 - The complaints handling procedure flow chart .28